 Want to know what your references are saying about you?
 Well, hire a company whose job is to check the references.
 Truth be told, companies do not check the references, a professional reference checking companies do it for them.
-Likewise there are companies for job seekers who provide the same kind of service.
+Likewise, there are companies for job seekers who provide the same kind of service.
 Even after an excellent job interview, you are not getting the desired result and you doubt it is the references that are keeping you away from success; you might want to seek the service of such a company.
-Whether you want to speak to your references yourself or use the service of such company, it is always better to know what they are saying about you.
+Whether you want to speak to your references yourself or use the service of such a company, it is always better to know what they are saying about you.
 Next time you might think before you refer someone.

 Handling the Bad Reference

-In case you do not have a choice
+In case you do not have a choice:

 - You must talk to your boss.
 Make an agreement with him on what he has to say, in case someone asks for his view.
 It might not seem possible, but there is no harm in trying it.